|Request More Information

 - Make new friends!

-New international student orientation program will be posted in the coming weeks.
+New international student orientation program will be posted in a later date.

 Remember, the International Student Orientation is mandatory.

 The cost of International Student Orientation is $200.
 This cost is to cover administrative, programming, and meal costs for the orientation program.
 This fee is applied directly to your student account and it is non-negotiable.